 Studying often feels like a lonely exercise, but it shouldn't.
 In this post, we explain why collaboration is a pathway to HSC success.

 Now that the ever so stressful period of maintaining your internal ranks and submitting those last few assessments are finalised, it is essential that you along with your cohort continue to stay motivated and work as a team.
 While your laptops all await for you to binge watch your favourite shows, your main focus should be covering and revising all content over a set period of time, to eliminate cramming and further stress.
+This is where collaborative study comes in.

 In addition to your own individual learning and completion of assessments and exams, the HSC involves collaborative learning, heavily reliant upon the ranks of your fellow peers and how well you all do collaboratively as a schooling institution.
 This is a crucial factor that students often ignore, as they are driven to achieve the best ranks possible without considering how their peers are going, as well as the standards of their year group.